hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 As the Summit is traditionally not a release-fest like Reinvent, and also many of the talks are held by aws customers, picking a talk is not as easy as searching for an AWS service.
 Instead of pure technical deep dives, many of the Summit talks consist of stories.
-Big AWS customers like Volkswagen, Merzendes Benz & more, share learnings from some of their biggest cloud endeavours.
+Big AWS customers like Volkswagen, Mercedes-Benz & more, share learnings from some of their biggest cloud endeavours.
 While some of them keep it light, or shy away from technical details, in others a leading engineer will bluntly tell you what worked and what didnt.
 Besides that, there are also those expert talks by AWS, that focus only on a given architecture or pattern.
 Independent of